ettoredn/container-php-fpm/README.md

 ## TODOS
 - create entry.sh script that does whatever magic it needs (e.g. update config files) and then `exec /fpm`. exec is needed so that signals are properly forwarded to the executed process (fpm) which stays in foreground.
 - Add ENV settings to instruct the entry script to start apache and/or load Xdebug.
 Use env to set the host XDEBUG must connect to.
+- Apache must be added together with mod_rpaf so that it can be used behing nginx when deployed e.g. via Plesk

 **remember the keep the base image flexible enough to allow both production deployments (unix sockets, no debug, maybe apache)**